fluent/fluentd-benchmark/multi_agent_forward/README.md

 bundle exec fluentd -c agent.conf
 ```

-This runs 30 agent processes, which reads logs from the same file /var/log/dummy.log.
+This runs 30 agent processes, which reads logs from the same file dummy.log.

 ## Run benchmark tool and measure

 Run at Fluentd agent server.

-This tool generates a log file to /var/log/dummy.log and Fluentd agent will read and send data to receiver.
+This tool generates a log file to dummy.log and Fluentd agent will read and send data to receiver.

 ```
 cd fluentd-benchmark/multi_agent_forward